rozek/blockly-ai-playground/README.md

 ![AIWebSearch-UI](./Examples/AIWebSearch-UI.png)

-> this is the output of the author's run: while the document found looks a bit weird (your mileage may vary) the response is impressive!
+> this is the output of the author's first run: while the document found looks a bit weird (your mileage may vary) the response is impressive!
 >
 > (**not convinced? then just have a look at [the listed document](https://www.bussgeldbescheid-pruefer.de/index.php?id=62) (don't worry, it's in english), read it and find the relevant line yourself! presumably, you will be convinced now!**)